Ted Galdi: Bestselling Author

 What is paid traffic?

-Paid traffic is the visits a business's website receives from online advertisements the business has purchased on other websites.
-For example, if a business buys an ad on Facebook, when users click it and land on the business's website, the visits would be considered paid traffic.
+Paid traffic is online visits received from advertisements that have a financial cost.
+For example, if an author buys an ad on Facebook, when users click it and land on the Amazon page for one of the author's books, the visits would be considered paid traffic.

 What is the difference between paid and organic traffic?

-Organic traffic is the visits a website receives that did not directly come from advertisements.
-For example, if a business sends a website link to its email subscribers, when people click the link and land on the website, the visits would be considered organic traffic.
+Organic traffic is online visits received that did not directly come from advertisements with a financial cost.
+For example, if an author sends a website link to email subscribers, when readers click the link and land on the Amazon page for one of the author's books, the visits would be considered organic traffic.

 Paid and organic traffic - examples